Early Years (Diamond Class)

 - Suitable coat with hood

-From term 2, children will have a PE session every week.
-Therefore it is important that kit is correct and in school.
+From term 2, children will have a PE session every week and will need to wear their PE kits into school on their PE day.
 Details of which items are required for PE can be found in the home-school communication books.
+Diamond Class PE is on Mondays.

 The school gate opens at 8:30am.
 Children arriving will go straight into class to begin early morning activities.
 Please ensure your child is in school by 8.45am, after which point the school gate will be closed and your child will be marked as 'late' in the register.
 In EYFS, school finishes at 3pm and children should be picked up by the EYFS gate.
 Please contact the school office if you are running late or somebody different needs to collect your child.
 Teachers are not responsible for your child after this time.